wsdwight1/wsdwight1.github.io/projects/alohaeats.md

 ## My Contributions
 Here is a summary of what I personally contributed to this project:
+1. Landing Page: Designed and implemented the landing page, using css styles.

-1. User Authentication and Account Management: Implemented features for user registration, login, and preferences management, including handling vendor-specific information.
+2. User Authentication and Account Management: Implemented features for user registration, login, and preferences management, including handling vendor-specific information.

-2. Food Item Management: Developed the functionality for admins to manage food items.
+3. Food Item Management: Developed the functionality for admins to manage food items.
 This includes adding, editing, and deleting items, as well as marking certain items as top picks.

-3. User Preferences System: You created a system where users can set their cuisine and dietary preferences.
+4. User Preferences System: You created a system where users can set their cuisine and dietary preferences.
 This involved handling user preferences data and ensuring these preferences influence the food items displayed to the user.

-4. Admin Panel Development: Developed an admin panel where administrators can manage various aspects of the application, including user accounts, vendor information, and food items.
+5. Admin Panel Development: Developed an admin panel where administrators can manage various aspects of the application, including user accounts, vendor information, and food items.

-5. Filtered Views and Custom Queries: Worked on creating filtered views of food items based on user preferences.
+6. Filtered Views and Custom Queries: Worked on creating filtered views of food items based on user preferences.
 This involved writing custom queries and logic to filter food items according to user-set preferences.

-6. Front-End Development: Front-end development using React.js, including creating various components like food items lists, vendor information, and user preferences forms.
+7. Front-End Development: Front-end development using React.js, including creating various components like food items lists, vendor information, and user preferences forms.

-7. Database Schema Design: Designed and defined the database schema for different collections: Foods, UserPreferences, and vendors, utilizing MongoDB and SimpleSchema.
+8. Database Schema Design: Designed and defined the database schema for different collections: Foods, UserPreferences, and vendors, utilizing MongoDB and SimpleSchema.

-8. Design Implementation: Implemented Bootstrap for responsive design, to make the application accessible and user-friendly across different devices.
+9. Design Implementation: Implemented Bootstrap for responsive design, to make the application accessible and user-friendly across different devices.

-9. Error Handling: Worked on error handling in various parts of the application, including form submissions and database operations.
+10. Error Handling: Worked on error handling in various parts of the application, including form submissions and database operations.

-10. User Experience: Made several enhancements to the user interface and experience, including adding confirmation messages, and refining page layouts.
+11. User Experience: Made several enhancements to the user interface and experience, including adding confirmation messages, and refining page layouts.

 source code: <a href="https://github.com/ManoaMunchies"><i class="large github icon "></i>Project Page</a>